Skip to main content

-Understanding Viagra and its main function
+Understanding Viagra and its main function: viagra for circulation problems

 Viagra, commonly known as the "little blue pill," is a drug that increases blood flow and has been widely recognized for its effectiveness in treating erectile dysfunction for several decades.
 Viagra's active ingredient, sildenafil citrate, is primarily responsible for this blood flow enhancement.